This post may contain affiliate links. Please read my disclosure policy.

-White bean and chicken chili flavor-boosted with bold, smoky spices, chipotle chili and sharp tangy cheddar cheese.
+White bean and chicken chili flavor-boosted with bold, smoky spice, chipotle chili and sharp cheddar cheese.

 Make a pot on a leisurely weekend, and double the recipe if you have a hungry family or want leftovers for another meal.